Howdy!

 busy in Japan around the holiday season that people sometimes preorder their

-holiday meal so they do not have to wait in a long line.
+holiday meals so they do not have to wait in a long line.

 What does your holiday meal consist of?